 Now that you've wrapped your head around the science of weight loss, it's important to understand the pillars of healthy eating, which can help with weight control.
 Hint: It's not just about consuming “diet” foods—it’s about being mindful of how and what you eat, and other lifestyle factors that influence your appetite and food decisions.

-To achieve healthy eating habits that set you up for optimal health, look beyond counting calories: It’s important to consume an adequate mix of vitamins and minerals, says Kostro Miller.
-You’ll tick that box by eating a diverse array of fruits, vegetables, lean proteins (like fish, chicken, low-fat dairy products, and soy), healthy fats (think: nuts, avocados, and olive oil), and fiber (from whole grains or from fruits and vegetables).
+To achieve healthy eating habits that set you up for optimal health, look beyond counting calories: It’s important to consume an mix of food groups to ensure you get an adequate mix of macronutrients (fat, carbohydrates, and protein) and micronutrients (vitamins and minerals), says Kostro Miller.
+You’ll tick that box by eating a diverse array of fruits, vegetables, lean proteins (like fish, chicken, low-fat dairy products, and soy), healthy fats (think: nuts, avocados, and olive oil), and whole grains (like oats, brown rice, bulgar, quinoa, and more).

-It’s also important to lower your intake of saturated fat, red meat, pork, processed foods, and added sugars, which can reduce your risk of adverse health outcomes (like diabetes, high blood pressure, obesity, and heart disease).
+It’s also important to lower your intake of saturated fat, added sugars, and sodium, which can reduce your risk of adverse health outcomes (like diabetes, high blood pressure, obesity, and heart disease).

-Women should aim for at least 25g of fiber, 1.5-2 cups of fruits and 2-2.5 cups of vegetables per day while men should aim for 30-38 grams of fiber, 2 cups of fruit and 2.5-3 cups of vegetables per day.
+As per U.S. Dietary Guidelines, women should aim for at least 25 grams of fiber, 1.5 to 2 cups of fruits and 2 to 2.5 cups of vegetables per day while men should aim for 38 grams of fiber, 2 cups of fruit and 2.5 to 3 cups of vegetables per day.
 The American Heart Association (AHA) advises women to cap their daily intake of added sugars at 25 grams (or 6 teaspoons) and men to cap theirs at 36 grams (or 9 teaspoons), while the USDA/DHHS is (slightly) more liberal, recommending that you cap total added sugar intake to 10% (about 200 calories of sweets on a 2,000 calorie diet).
-The AHA also advises limiting saturated fat intake to 5 to 6 percent of total daily calories (USDA also recommends keeping this under 10% of total calories).
+The AHA also advises limiting saturated fat intake to 5 to 6% of total daily calories (USDA also recommends keeping this under 10% of total calories).
 One gram of fat equals 9 calories; if you’re consuming a 2,000-calorie diet, that would mean about 13-22 grams max.

 Other secrets of healthy eating?
 “Having regular meal times so you don’t become ravenous and end up overeating,” Kostro Miller says.
 “And minimizing mindless snacking or eating out of boredom.”
 If your tummy’s rumbling after dinner, choose smaller snacks of healthy fats, lean proteins, or fiber, she advises.